-More than 350 organisations across the UK are proud to be ACF members.
-They include family trusts, corporate foundations, livery companies and broadcasting appeals that range in size from small and local grant-makers to some of the world’s largest foundations.
-Benefits of membership include ...
+More than 400 organisations are proud to be part of the ACF community.
+Our membership is inclusive and welcomes family trusts, corporate foundations, livery companies, broadcasting appeals and other grant-makers.
+Our members range in size from small and local grant-makers to some of the world’s largest foundations.

 Information and guidance

-- a monthly newsletter summarising what UK foundations need to know about changes in charity regulation and the voluntary sector, and a magazine packed with features and shared experience;
+• our digital newsletter – Funders News, summarising key information UK foundations need to know about changes in charity regulation and within the sector;

-- briefings on key policy issues affecting trusts and foundations, such as safeguarding, governance and new data protection regulation;
+• briefings on key policy issues affecting trusts and foundations, such as safeguarding, governance and fraud guidance;

 Events and networking

-- exclusive access to member-led peer networks on areas of funding interest or grant-making practice.
-These networks meet at least twice per year and each have a dedicated space on our website for members to sign up and contact each other between meetings;
+• exclusive access to member-led peer networks on areas of funding interest or grant-making practice.
+These networks meet at least twice per year and each have a dedicated digital space for members to connect between meetings;

-Defending the independence of foundations so they are able to operate flexibly and in a way that is most aligned to their individual missions;
+• defending the independence of foundations so they can operate flexibly and in a way that is most aligned to their individual missions;

 • engaging with officials within the charity regulators and government departments to influence legislation, policies and guidance, such as the government's Civil Society Strategy in England & HMRC's guidance on Common Reporting Standard;